Rafael-380/Catcher/README.md

 Bugs/Dont forget/upgrades
-- Add trees to the game window
+- Add trees to the game window (make them better)
 - The bounding boxes do not represent the real drawing of objects
 - Add bananas, 5pts, 1 every 10sec, spawn mechanics equal to apples, fast speed (optional)
-- Do secondary check if top10 creates an empty file
 - Finish game over logic of equal highscore and text allignment
-- Add backgound and back rectangle in the secondary tables (ex: when asking for name)
-- Make the basket faster (and maybe bigger too)
+- The game over page texts are not very visible
 - Fix the apple mess of the calling of the first apple and all the other apples
+- The chest goes to the black strip on top